 Tutors: ARTS 2232, COMM 1100, COMM 1101, COMM 1102, ENGL 1101, ENGL 1102, ENGL 1103, ENGL 1104, ENGL 1105, ENGL 1106, ENGL 1110, ENGL 1111, ENGL 2201, ENGL 2202, ENGL 2220, ENGL 2251, ENGL 2260, ENGL 2267, ENGL 2268, ENGL 3300 (WPE), ENGL 3353, ENGL 4477, ESL courses

 Mert graduated with a B.S. in Electronics Engineering and is currently working on his Masters in Engineering and Operations Management at University of New Haven.
 He loves statistic and forecasting approaches.
 In his free time he loves playing sports and listening to music.

 Runnan Li, Computer Lab Graduate Assistant

 Runnan Li is a graduate student majoring in Industrial Engineering.
-He focuses on system designing and improvement, currently he is working on an engine production line for educational purpose.
-Runnan is a computer lab assistant, he would be happy to answer any questions on computer use or softwares.
+He is focusing on system designing and improvement.
+Currently he is working on an engine production line for educational purposes.
+Runnan is a Grad Computer Lab Assistant.
+He would be happy to answer any questions on computer use or soft wares.
 He also supports courses in Industrial Engineering.
 He loves soccer and is eager to try out any other sports.

 Tutors: EGRM 6627